sarahcgall/scgElectionsNZ/README.md

 For more in-depth examples of using each dataset included in the `scgElectionsNZ` package, view [Using the scgElectionsNZ datasets]().
 For more information on the data that is included, view [Datatsets]().

+## Data Sources
+The election data available within the `scgElectionsNZ` package can be found in the tables below.
+Data have been sourced from the [New Zealand Electoral Commission](https://electionresults.govt.nz/) and are up-to-date as at 3 December, 2023.

 ## Future Additions and Updates
 Additional datasets will include by-election data and the following datasets:

 * `results_by_booths`: TBC
 * `split_electorate`: split voting by electorate (2005 - 2023 only)

 In future updates, the following functions will be added:

 * `amend_boundary`: a function to convert boundaries into current boundaries for a better comparison across multiple elections (this will replace the `update_EName` function which is ok for general tracking of electorates but not for statistical purposes)
 * `plot_parliament`: a function to visualise the number of seats (parliament graph)